 As you would expect, in terms of marketing, the only thing that TRULY matters is eyes on the product.
 Billboards are more expensive in busy areas, commercials are more expensive during the Superbowl, and obviously rent is more expensive for stores on bigger intersections.
 Putting your product in front of the most consumers possible is the name of the game in advertising, and especially in this new age of digital marketing, and YouTube is a prime place for exactly that.

 With the gazillion people that watch YouTube every single day for hours on end, it was a waste to not show them products that relate to the video they are watching.
-While YouTube as a video platform has existed for many years, the advent of YouTube ads is a bit more recent.
+While YouTube as a video platform has existed for many years, creating targeted ad campaigns on YouTube is a more recent development.
 First, we were only confronted with a single ad here and there, but this didn’t last long and it quickly transformed into what we have today.
 Once YouTube became a place for advertisers to meet their consumers, YouTube had an easy stream of revenue they could capitalize on by selling the ad time or offering users a subscription system where you could get rid of the ads.
 Isn’t that crazy?
 You pay money to get rid of something you didn’t ask for in the first place!
 Yet here we are…

 A Brief Timeline History of YouTube Ads